hawahari/Linux-learning/README.md

 ##### Links in Linux
 There are two types of links in linux : softlink and hardlink.
 Softlink(or symbolic link) is a file that refers to location of </br>
 another file or directory.</br>

+##### cat
+cat command reads all the files on its command line and prints their contents to the standard output.
+If no file names are supplied, cat reads the standard input.
+It is an appropriate command when more than one file needs to be read or when a file needs to be included with the output of other commands: